2nd April 2021 – Updated

 8. I often look at the WAGR and think ‘that ranking doesn’t look right’.
 I have never looked at the SPWAR and questioned a ranking – the list just makes sense – and I rarely hear it criticised.
 If you look down both lists you will find some glaring ranking differences.
 In my opinion they always favour the SPWAR when assessed objectively (and can be explained by one of the weaknesses listed above).

 I know amateur rankings aren’t a major priority for either The R&A or the USGA but for people that play and follow amateur golf they are important.

 For me, too many people are quoting and using the WAGR without understanding how flawed it really is.
 I am now increasingly ignoring the WAGR and just concentrating on the SPWAR.

-In their September 2018 new strategic playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
-The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is still second best to the SPWAR.
+In their September 2018 Strategic Playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
+The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is still a clear second best to the SPWAR.

 APPENDIX: A BRIEF HISTORY OF THE AMATEUR RANKINGS